Library Media Center

 Stolen Children, by Peg Kehret

-Amy, babysitting for little Kendra, must use her wits to save herself and the child after they are kidnapped by two thugs who are demanding money from Kendra's wealthy parents in exchange for the lives of the girls.
+Amy, babysitting for little Kendra, must use her wits to save herself and the child after they are kidnapped by two men who are demanding money from Kendra's wealthy parents in exchange for the lives of the girls.

 The Maze of Bones, by Rick Riordan